pivee/wireapps-nodejs-training/README.md

   - Utilize Twilio or any other service to send Email / SMS notifications
 - Dockerize and deploy the services to a cluster on Amazon AWS

-> Novmber, 2022: Backend Training program ends here
+> November, 2022: Backend Training program ends here

 ---